jerv13/php-unit-mock/README.md

 Base Class for creating reusable PHPUnit Mock Objects
 - Allows for simple sharing of mocks (build them once)
 - Allows simple array config for any mock return
-- Mock can follow class structure of your project
+- Mocks can follow class structure of your project

 ```
     - src